couchbaselabs/hands_on_n1ql/content/slide-74.md

-# Indexing and Query Tuning
+# Part 3 : Indexing and Query Tuning

+## Performance difference without secondary indexes

 Execute this query again to see the performance difference.